angband/angband/docs/dungeon.rst

 flasks of oil), and it is a good idea to carry extra torches or flasks of oil, as appropriate.
 There are rumours of objects of exceptional power which glow with their own never-ending light.

+These last two paragraphs apply to most classes, but not to necromancers.
+Necromancers dislike light, and shroud themselves in darkness.
+They are usually better off not carrying a light, but also do not gain any of the bonuses that may come from magical light sources.

 Objects Found In The Dungeon
 ============================